SESMG/SESMG/docs/index.rst

    :alt: Sink_Graph
    :align: center

    Graph of the energy system, which is created by entering the example components.
-By the input in the sinks-sheet, a photovoltaik source has been created.
+By the input in the sinks sheet, a photovoltaic source has been created.

 Sources
 ^^^^^^^

+Within this sheet, the sources of the energy system are defined.
+Properties with the addition “PV ONLY” have only to be defined if the parameter “technology” is set on “photovoltaic”.
+The following parameters have to be entered:

 - **label**: Unique designation of the source.
 The following format is recommended: "ID_energy sector_source".
-- **comment**: Space for an individual comment, e.g. to which measure this component belongs.
+- **comment**: Space for an individual comment, e.g. an indication of which measure this component belongs to.
 - **active**: Specifies whether the source shall be included to the model.
 0 = inactive, 1 = active.
 - **output**: Specifies which bus the source is connected to.
 - **technology**: Technology type of source.
-Input options: "photovoltaic", "wind", "other".
+Input options: “photovoltaic”, “wind”, “other”.
 Time series are automatically generated for photovoltaic systems and wind turbines.
-If "other" is selected, a time series must be stored in the "time_series" sheet.
+If “other” is selected, a time series must be provided in the “time_series” sheet.
 - **variable costs [CU/kWh]**: Defines the variable costs incurred for a kWh of energy drawn from the source.
 - **existing capacity [kW]**: Existing capacity of the source before possible investments.
-- **min. investment capacity [kW]**: Minimum capacity to be installed in the case of an investment.
+- **min. investment capacity [kW]**: Minimum capacity to be installed in case of an investment.
 - **max. investment capacity [kW]**: Maximum capacity that can be added in the case of an investment.
 If no investment is possible, enter the value "0" here.
-- **periodical costs [CU/(kW a)]**: Periodic costs incurred for investments per kW and timeperiod added.
+- **periodical costs [CU/(kW a)]**: Costs incurred per kW for investments within the time horizon
 - **technology database (PV ONLY)**: Database, from where module parameters are to be obtained.
 Recommended Database: "SandiaMod".
 - **inverter database (PV ONLY)**: Database, from where inverter parameters are to be obtained.
 Recommended Database: "sandiainverter".
 - **Modul Model (PV ONLY)**: Module name, according to the database used.